Marbled Murrelet Survey at Cape Perpetua

 - Survey instructions: Will be provided during the event

-- When: Two overnight sessions are offered each July
+- When: One overnight session is offered each July

 - Where: A number of sites in the Cape Perpetua area.
-Morning survey at upland sites from before sunrise for 2-hours and nearshore surveys at 6 coastal sites from 9-10 a.m.
+Morning survey at upland sites from before sunrise for 2-hours (start time approx. 5:15am) and nearshore surveys at 6 coastal sites from 9-10 a.m.

 - Time commitment: 2 days + travel time